ronmarco/project-pages/_posts/2017-04-10-Tracking Devices.md

 </iframe>
 </div>

 There are tons of ways to track devices using Home Assistant.
-I'll walk you through two I've tried and introduce you two a couple more.
+I'll walk you through two and introduce you to a few more.

 <h1 id="TOC">Table of Contents</h1>